taocpp/PEGTL/doc/Advanced-Topics.md

 ### Other Things

+ * Investigate whether we are crazy enough to implement parsing non-contiguous memory like linked lists?
- * Investigate whether we are crazy enough to implement parsing linked lists or trees?
+ * Investigate whether we are crazy enough to implement parsing non-linear data structures like trees?

 ### Stream Parsing